Jacob Leyssens: Life

 He was active in Antwerp as a painter and decorator in the period 1698–1710.
 He made a will on 31 January 1706 as he was ill.
 He lived at the time with his father in Hopland in Antwerp.

+According to records of Antwerp Cathedral, Jacob Leyssens was buried in the graveyard of the Cathedral on 14 November 1710.
+He was resident on the Schoenmarkt in Antwerp at the time of his death.

 Work

 Only a few of his works are known, one of which is in the collection of the Hermitage Museum in Saint Petersburg.
 He decorated many rooms and ceilings in prominent residences and buildings in Antwerp.
 He is known to have collaborated as a staffage painter with other artists such as Jan Baptist Bosschaert and Gaspar Peeter Verbruggen the Younger, who painted the flowers and fruits.
+Weyerman praises Leyssens' skill in depicting the female nude and, with his usual penchant for exaggeration, claims that Leyssens painted his nudes with "sky blue eyes and such white breasts as round as apples that some viewers were deeply moved by those charming objects."

-The early Dutch biographer Jacob Campo Weyerman referred to Jacob Leyssens as a history painter, which indicates that he painted in this genre.
+Weyerman referred to Jacob Leyssens as a history painter, which suggests that he painted in this genre.
 A religious painting entitled St. Joseph with the Child Jesus was listed in the inventory on the death of J.J.
 Moretus and was made over to the city of Antwerp in 1876 when the Plantin-Moretus printing company was sold to the city.
+It is now in the collection of the Plantin-Moretus Museum.